alexphilipjames/devops-interview-prep/README.md

 # 14-Day DevOps Emergency Interview Preparation Roadmap

-Welcome!
 This plan provides a structured, day-by-day guide to help you prepare comprehensively for a DevOps Engineer interview over two weeks.
 It covers foundational concepts, core technologies, practical exercises, and interview strategies.

 ---